Mid Cornwall · PL25 · Cornwall Council Mid

 Why St Austell is its own job.

-Conservation Area covers the historic centre.
+Cornwall Council's lens on St Austell is consistent: conservation Area covers the historic centre.
 The china clay legacy shapes the surrounding landscape and creates substantial brownfield redevelopment opportunities.
 For loft conversion specifically, parts of St Austell sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
 That's why we treat every St Austell project as a PL25-area job first — not a generic Cornwall job with a postcode bolted on.
+The Victorian terraces in the clay villages that dominate St Austell (and continue out toward Charlestown) set the tone for any loft conversion scheme here.

 Planning note